History of Positive Money Europe

 February 2022: The ECB Annual Report has the longest climate change section ever and gets approved with the largest majority in the last 10 years.

-March 2022: we launch the Unlock campaign with a coalition of partners in France, Spain and at the EU level, demanding action from the ECB to do its part in ensuring the green transition of Europe’s building stock.
+March 2022: We launch the Unlock campaign with a coalition of partners in France, Spain and at the EU level, demanding action from the ECB to do its part in ensuring the green transition of Europe’s building stock.